BROKENNESS REDEEMED

 OF BODIES AND BIRDS

 One winter morning, as I rummaged through my books, I happened upon my mom’s old bird guide.
-The cover was gone, and it had seen much use.
+The cover was gone.
+It had seen much use.
 I smiled as I fingered through it, remembering how she loved to tell me the names of all the birds in her yard, the tanagers, the purple martins, and especially the hummingbirds.
-She had several feeders set up exclusively for them, and would sit and enjoy their antics for hours.
+She had several feeders set up exclusively for them and would sit and enjoy their antics for hours.
 The memory of how bright and happy she became when she talked about the hummingbirds remained.

 STUDYING THE BIRDS

 I made a decision.
 I got a couple of feeders and put out some seeds.
-Soon, the birds came–first the usuals, chickadees and titmice.
-And then woodpeckers, which fascinated me.
-By spring I had an aviary only an obsessive-compulsive, twisted central nervous system could dream up!
+Soon, the birds came—first the usuals, chickadees and titmice, and then woodpeckers, which fascinated me.
+By spring, I had the aviary only an obsessive-compulsive, twisted central nervous system could dream up!
 The yard was full of new birdsong and vigorous life.

-I learned to listen to the incredible arias of bird language, as they discuss, announce and proclaim their intentions for their every movement and activity.
+I learned to listen to the incredible arias of bird language as they discuss, announce, and proclaim their intentions for every movement and activity.

 Now, every day a world of creatures alight in my flawed garden to be tended by a wracked body.
 I know what I look like.
 I move like someone twenty years older.
 But the creatures come.
 They stay.
 I’m charmed and I feel deep affection for what I never noticed when I could see straight ahead.